 Download Files In Background

-Wget starts as interactive process for the download.
-During download the wget process remains as foreground process.
-But in some situations we may need to send wget to the background.
+Wget starts as an interactive process for the download.
+During the download, the wget process remains a foreground process.
+But in some situations, we may need to send wget to the background.
 With

 -b option the wget command will send to the background.